joshbatties/melbourne-house-price-predictor/README.md

 All the suburb names in the original dataset are replaced with the median house price for that suburb in 2017.
 Then this is converted to a categorical attribute which has ranges for the median price in $100,000 intervals.

+TODO:

+- Input validation for the predict.py
+- Research potenital solutions for allowing user to input a address and that will then return all the inputs for the predict.py